tchibatron/dbeaver/PGDebugger.md

 If you run debugging now - Dbeaver creates a separate connection to the database server and tries to execute given SQL sentence (select get_count(‘pg_class’)) in this connection and attach debug session to running SQL context.

-After successfuly attaching to target server process platform ask you about switching to debug perspective :
+After successfuly attaching to target server process platform ask you about switching to debug perspective:

 [[/images/debug-perspective.PNG|Debug perspective switch]]

 Click "OK" and you will see debug toolset (perspective) :